 - Complimentary internet access/Wi-Fi

-The InterContinental is directly across the Hyde Park corner roundabout from the new Peninsula Hotel London which is a couple of doors down from the boutique hotel The Wellesley.
-A minute further into Knightsbridge and you reach the Mandarin Oriental which looks out upon Regents Park and which is also situated opposite the SPG hotel the Sheraton Park Tower.
+The InterContinental is directly across the Hyde Park corner roundabout from the new Peninsula Hotel London, which is a couple of doors down from the boutique hotel The Wellesley.
+A minute further into Knightsbridge, you reach the Mandarin Oriental, which looks out upon Regents Park and is also situated opposite the SPG hotel, the Sheraton Park Tower.

-So you can see that the Intercontinental is slap bang in the centre of all the luxury hotels in London and from the Club Lounge, you have an ever-changing view of it all!
+So you can see that the Intercontinental is slap bang in the center of all the luxury hotels in London, and from the Club Lounge, you have an ever-changing view of it all!

 Hotel guests can enjoy the award-winning restaurant Theo Randall at the InterContinental and Ella Canta, the new upscale Mexican restaurant from acclaimed Mexican chef Martha Ortiz.

-Theo Randall at the InterContinental opened in 2006, and I must have been there more than 50 times since then, drawn in by his mouth-watering seafood pastas that are so good that I could eat a barrel of the stuff!
+Theo Randall at the InterContinental opened in 2006, and I must have been there more than 50 times since then, drawn in by his mouth-watering seafood pasta.
 I am not alone.
-Apparently Sir Paul Smith, Agyness Deyn and Theo Randall’s former River Café bud Jamie Oliver are all fans of Theo’s Italian cuisine.
+Apparently, Sir Paul Smith, Agyness Deyn, and Theo Randall’s former River Café bud Jamie Oliver are all fans of Theo’s Italian cuisine.

 Theo’s restaurant is located at the main entrance of the hotel.
 In my opinion, he serves the best pasta in the world.
-The Linguine con aragosta and the Piccione al forno is particularly delicious and the superb deserts are just yummy.
+The Linguine con aragosta and the Piccione al Forno are particularly delicious, and the superb deserts are just yummy.
 The Amalfi lemon tart is also out of this world!